bspeice/speice.io/_drafts/case-study-optimization.md

 the equivalent [Python library][dateutil].
 Python, as you may know, is garbage collected.
 Very rarely is memory usage considered in Python, and I likewise wasn't paying too much attention when `dtparse` was first being built.

-That works out well enough, and I'm not planning on making that `dtparse` hyper-efficient.
+This lackadaisical approach to memory works well enough, and I'm not planning on making `dtparse` hyper-efficient.
 But every so often, I've wondered: "what exactly is going on in memory?"
 With the advent of Rust 1.28 and the [Global Allocator trait](https://doc.rust-lang.org/std/alloc/trait.GlobalAlloc.html), I had a really great idea:
 *build a custom allocator that allows you to track your own allocations.* That way, you can do things like